 Potential Requirements

-Extracted from ETSI service requirements (Ref TS102 689 V1.1.1) but suitable for this use case.
+Extracted from ETSI service requirements [i.3] (Ref TS102 689 V1.1.1) but suitable for this use case.

 Data collection and reporting capability/function

 The M2M System (e.g. be owned by System Operator) shall support the reporting from a specific M2M Device (e.g. PMU) or group of M2M Devices or group of M2M collectors in the way requested by the M2M Application (e.g. WAM) as listed below: